iandesj/aperture-idp/README.md

     repositories: [
       'my-org/backend-api',      // Specific repository
       'my-org/frontend-app',     // Another specific repository
       'my-org/*',                // All repositories in organization
-    ],
+      'username/*',              // All repositories for a user ],
   },
 };
 ```

-**Wildcard Support**: Use `org/*` to automatically scan all repositories in an organization.
-This is useful for large organizations where you want to discover all catalog files automatically.
+**Wildcard Support**: Use `owner/*` to automatically scan all repositories for an organization or user.
+This is useful for discovering all catalog files automatically across multiple repositories.

 ### Usage